 The following picture shows how PyTorch also runs out of memory when loading a data file containing 6 billion data.

-Again, when the external module Python pandas in PyTorch tries to load 6 billion data, it crashes.
+Again, when the external Python Pandas module in PyTorch attempts to load 6 billion data points, it crashes.
 PyTorch’s maximum capacity is 5 billion data.

 Conclusions

-The maximum capacity in both TensorFlow and PyTorch is 5 billion data, and the maximum capacity in Neural Designer is 9 billion.
+The maximum capacity in both TensorFlow and PyTorch is 5 billion data points, and the maximum capacity in Neural Designer is 9 billion.

-This difference is because TensorFlow and PyTorch use an external module (Python pandas) to load data.
+This difference is because TensorFlow and PyTorch utilize an external module (Python’s Pandas) to load data.
 In contrast, Neural Designer uses its function to load data, which offers an advantage.

 Indeed, Python is a high-level programming language.
 However, this causes a lower capacity for Python tools to load data.